resema/cheatsheets/cpsa-f.md

 - support the **design, implementation, maintenance, and operation** of systems
 - achieve **quality requirements** (reliability, maintainability, changeability, security, etc.)
 - achieve **functional requirements** or ensure that they can be met
-  - taking global decision decisions, spanning the context of several components
+  - taking global design decisions, spanning the context of several components
 - ensure that the **system's structure and concepts are understood** by all relevant stakeholders
     - *conceptual integrity* means the design/architecture follows a consistent set of rules or decisions
       - necessary prerequiste for understandability and maintainability